bastienwirtz/homer/docs/customservices.md

   url: "http://192.168.0.151/"
   type: "Emby"
   apikey: "<---insert-api-key-here--->"
-  libraryType: "music" #Choose which stats to show.
-Can be one of: music, series or movies.
+  libraryType:  #Choose which stats to show.
+Can be of value: "music", "series" or "movies".
+    - "music"
+    - "movies"
 ```

 ## Uptime Kuma